rapidcloudio-docs/rapidcloudio-docs.github.io/_posts/2014-10-31-ssh-into-server.markdown

 ---
 Any of your servers can be accessed via SSH once you upload your public key.

+Key steps

-1. Generate an ssh key using the following command: ssh-keygen
+1. Generate an SSH key (if you don't already have one)
-1. Follow the steps to setup a key
+1. Upload your SSH key
+1. SSH onto your server
+1. Sudo access
+1. Resetting your sudo password

+### Generate an SSH key
+From your console (linux, mac or cygwin), run the command <code>ssh-keygen</code>

 In this example, I'll create an ssh key in the default folder with no passphrase: